the fashion round-up, ft cara delevingne, molly goddard, hood by air and karl lagerfeld

-HBA recently announced that they're going on hiatus, with Shayne Oliver designing a capsule collection for Helmut Lang and other key collaborators focusing on personal projects.
-The fashion cycle forges on, however, and HBA haven't disappeared without releasing a campaign for their most recent, fall/winter 17 collection.
+HBA recently announced that they're going on hiatus, with Shayne Oliver designing a capsule collection for Helmut Lang, and other key collaborators focusing on personal projects.
+The fashion cycle forges on, however, and HBA haven't disappeared without releasing a campaign for their most recent, autumn/winter 17 collection.
 The shoot features the usual beautiful boyish babes, in stark disposable-style snaps of the more sportswear-inflected garms, and a louche pink boudoir setting for the glorious goth-bondage-cowboy situations.
 There's some literal tongue-in-cheek action, and also some flashy hi-vis.
 HBA, we love you.
-Don't stay away too long, please.
+Please don't stay away too long.

 Karl Lagerfeld, honourable and photogenic

-Photo Paris, the world's largest art fair for photography, has announced that Karl Lagerfeld will be the guest of honor for 2017.
-Far from simply rocking up to the opening, Karl will be rooting through the thousands of works on show and compiling a selection of his favorites into a special edition book, published by Steidl.
-The book is described as "An original way for the public to contemplate the artworks exhibited by the gallerists and curators, while discovering the aesthetic universe of Karl Lagerfeld."
-Lagerfeld's own photographic career has run in parallel with his various fashion enterprises; he has shot campaigns for fashion brands and exhibitions of his photography have been held in Florence and Paris.
-"Today, photography is part of my life," Karl says in a statement provided with the release.
+The world's largest art fair for photography, Photo Paris, have announced that Karl Lagerfeld is to be the guest of honour for 2017.
+Far from simply rocking up to the opening, Karl will be rooting through the thousands of works on show, compiling a selection of his favourites into a special edition book, published by Steidl.
+The book is described as, "An original way for the public to contemplate the artworks exhibited by the gallerists and curators, while discovering the aesthetic universe of Karl Lagerfeld".
+Lagerfeld's own photographic career has run in parallel with his multifarious fashion enterprises; he has shot campaigns for fashion brands, and exhibitions of his photography have been held in Florence and Paris.
+"Today photography is part of my life," Karl says in a statement provided with the release.
 "It completes the circle between my artistic and professional restlessness," he adds.

 Browns host an arty tee-party, and you're invited

-Following their heartwarming poster collab with artist Andy Leek — spreading messages of kindness across the capital — legendary London fashion boutique Browns has once again called on their artist mates, this time for a collection of art print and graphic tees.
-There's some serious T-shirt design pedigree on the list, with Sonya Sombreuil of punk DIY brand COME TEES and P.A.M's Misha Hollenbach, as well as artists Brad Phillips, Oliver Payne, and Ken Kagami.
-The collection, dubbed "Just a T-shirt", will retail at $58 each.
+Following their heartwarming poster collab with artist Andy Leek, spreading messages of kindness across the capital, legendary London fashion boutique Browns have again called on their artist mates - this time for a collection of art print and graphic tees.
+There's some serious T-shirt design pedigree on the list, with Sonya Sombreuil of punk DIY brand COME TEES and P.A.M's Misha Hollenbach, as well as artists Brad Phillips, Oliver Payne and Ken Kagami.
+The collection, dubbed 'Just a T-shirt', will retail at £45 each.
 It's arrival in early May also coincides with the launch of London-based T-shirt brand Languages at the store.

 Text Charlotte Gush